Dr. Peter Haslund with Students in Weihai

 One of the most influential people I contacted when I returned home from my first visit was Dorothea Coryell, whose father was a founder of Qinghua University.
 During the Japanese occupation, Dorothea and her father were held in an internment camp located near Weihai.
 She was, by far, my most enthusiastic source of support in this venture.
 (I attach a short article about Dorothea, a most remarkable human being).

 My next visit was in 1989 with over 30 students.
 We continued the discussion about becoming Sister Cities, but this was a stressful time for China so we postponed any further formal effort.

 I returned in 1991 with even more students from Santa Barbara City College, a process that was repeated about every other year from that time to 2006 when I decided to invite others to lead these academic trips.
 Two years earlier, I had begun bringing high school teachers to Weihai.
-I was eager to bring expose our teachers to the culture and history of China so I brought faculty from all of our high schools in our area to teach spoken English to Weihai students.
+I was eager to bring and expose our teachers to the culture and history of China so I brought faculty from all of the high schools in our area to teach conversational English to Weihai students.
 We began teaching at the university and wound up teaching at the No. 1 Middle School.
-I assembled a book of reflections about that last strip in 2009 which I have shared with our community as well as with Weihai.
+I assembled a book of reflections about that last trip in 2009 which I have shared with our community as well as with Weihai.